Aristide Baratin

 About me

-Before joining Mila, I was a Humboldt Fellow hosted by the University of Waterloo, and prior to that, a junior scientist at the Max Planck Institute for Gravitational Physics in Potsdam, Germany.
-My research work was mainly about quantum gravity, and associated mathematical structures from higher dimensional algebra and matrix models.
-I received a PhD in theoretical physics from Ecole Normale Supérieure de Lyon, under the supervision of Laurent Freidel.
+Prior to my time at Mila, I’ve worked as a theorerical physicist, first as a junior scientist at the Max Planck Institute for Gravitational Physics in Potsdam, then as a Humboldt Fellow hosted by the University of Waterloo and McGill.
+My work was mainly about quantum gravity and associated mathematical structures from higher dimensional algebra and matrix models.
+I received a PhD in physics from Perimeter Institute in Waterloo and Ecole Normale Supérieure de Lyon, under the supervision of Laurent Freidel.

 I also love teaching.
-I’ve taught numerous classes in mathematics, physics and computer science as a course lecturer at UW and McGill, and as a teacher’s assistant at ENS Lyon and UdeM.
+I’ve taught numerous classes in mathematics, physics and computer science as a teacher’s assistant at ENS Lyon and UdeM and as a course lecturer at UW and McGill.

 See my curriculum vitae for more details.